rspamd/rspamd.com/support.md

 ## Commercial support

-If you require the additional level of support related to large or custom Rspamd setup that could involve NDA signing, you might go with the commercial support option.
+If you require the additional level of support related to large or custom Rspamd setup that could involve NDA signing, consulting, direct and unlimited access to the fuzzy storage, DNS lists and so on, you might go with the commercial support option.
 Should you have any questions or queries about this option then please contact <support@rspamd.com> for options and quotes.